mattjohnsonpint/RavenDB-TemporalVersioning/README.md

     // Returns only current results.
 The bundle doesn't have to filter because the index contained only current data. var results = session.Query<Foo, Foos_CurrentByBar>().Where(x=> x.Bar == 123);

-If you might be querying for current data sometimes, and noncurrent data sometime, then it makes more sense to index everything and query temporally.
+If you might be querying for current data sometimes, and non-current data at other times, then it makes more sense to index everything and query temporally.

     public class Foos_ByBar : AbstractIndexCreationTask<Foo>
     {